GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept.md

 #### Open vector data via drag-and-drop

-QGIS lets you open data in your QGIS-project by simply dragging the files from your file browser onto your QGIS window.
-Shapefiles contain only 1 layer per `.shp`-files, which will be added automatically into you layer-panel.
-Geopackage files (`.gpk`) can contain multiple layers in a single file.
+QGIS lets you open data in your QGIS project by simply dragging the files from your file browser onto your QGIS window.
+Shapefiles contain only one layer per shapefile, which will be added automatically into you layer panel.
+Geopackage files (`.gpkg`) can contain multiple layers in a single file.
 If you add a geopackage file, a new window will open where you will be prompted to select the layers you want to add to your project.

 :::{dropdown} Video: Importing vector data via drag-and-drop
 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/qgis_import_vector_d_d.mp4"></video>